ekhadley/think_tokens/README.md

         - Reward the model based on attention scores to the think tokens?
             - There are other ways to learn  to ignore the thinking tokens and still have high attention.
 Make their embeddings or value vectors be close to 0, etc.

+        - potential issue. alphazero apparently only took *one* state from each game during training, becuase correlated gradients reduce update quality.
+            - we are currently training on every think token logit in a number of groups attempting to solve the same problem. giga correlated.

 - stuff yet to try:
     - if a normal thingy works, we should try continuous thinking token version